The 50 Best NBA Players of All Time

 7. Larry Bird

 Many people regard Larry Bird as the greatest player to ever don the Boston Celtics jersey.
-All you have to do is read through this list to realise how high of an accolade that is.
+All you have to do is read through this list to realize how high of an accolade that is.
 And at his best, he was truly worthy of it.

 Larry Legend's ongoing battle with Magic Johnson was the stuff of legend, with Bird coming out with three MVPs and two final MVPs before his career was all done.
-Bird retired with 21,791 points (24.3 ppg), 8,974 rebounds (10.0 RPG) and 5,695 assists (6.3 APG).
+Bird ultimately retired with 21,791 points (24.3 ppg), 8,974 rebounds (10.0 RPG) and 5,695 assists (6.3 APG).

 6. Magic Johnson